Updated: Jun 15

 Gouache is pretty easy to control as long as it's not too runny.
 This paper is, again, gampishi, which really does not like to get very wet and pills easily:

-The gampi, below, is much more stable and receives printmaking ink and gouache very well, but will bleed everywhere with watercolours!
+The gampi, mounted on board below, is much more stable and receives printmaking ink and gouache very well, but will bleed everywhere with watercolours!

 I also tried to add sizing by dampening the paper with a solution of rice paste and water: